 Atomic Blonde is just the kind of action movie I like to see.
 I had no idea this movie even existed before I saw the first red band trailer.
 And when I did I was sold.
 For one thing, the trailer utilized a Queen song, which is always a plus for me.
 The action in the trailer looked like something familiar (*cough* John Wick) but also different.
 Plus the promise of a steamy love affair sealed the deal.
 However, the later trailers never really impressed me as much as the first.
 Still I knew I was going to see it regardless.
 Atomic Blonde is for the most part like any other spy film.
 Frankly, I don’t think I’ve ever been able to follow a spy plot without getting confused at least once.
 So what makes it different?
 The action is actually really impressive.
 It all feels so brutal and real, but stylised and over the top at the same time.
 There’s one scene in particular utilizing a single take that’s perhaps the best scene in the movie.
 Overall, I was satisfied with what I saw.
 Charlize Theron knows how to kick butt.

-The Shawshank Redemption is the story determination, strength, and the will to survive.
+The Shawshank Redemption is the story of determination, strength, and the will to survive.
 If you were to ask me what the greatest movie of all time is, this wouldn’t be mine, but I get why its considered that.
-There’s a lot powerful drama to be found in The Shawshank Redemption.
-Making it hard to believe that its based on a Stephen King book.
+There’s a lot of powerful drama to be found in The Shawshank Redemption.
+Making it hard to believe that it’s based on a Stephen King book.
 Before then I only knew him for his horror work.
 The Shawshank Redemption is about a man named Andy Dufresne (who may or may not be wrongly convicted) being imprisoned for several years.
 Until he ultimately escapes.
 Morgan Freeman is at his best playing Red, giving a performance worthy of his voice.
 The best scene in the movie is the escape, because it feels so satisfying to see Andy finally escape the Hellhole known as Shawshank.
 The villains are absolutely despicable.
-Which leads to a point I want to make about the movie.
-The Shawshank Redemption is a very tough movie to watch.
+Which leads to the point I want to make about the movie.
+The Shawshank Redemption is a very tough movie to watch from beginning to end.
 Prison is no joke, they don’t sugarcoat anything here.
 That’s the main reason I wouldn’t put it on my list of favorites.
 One viewing is enough for me.
-1994 was such a good year for movie.
+1994 was such a good year for movies.
 The Shawshank Redemption is certainly no exception.
 Well there’s nothing else to say, but “Get busy living or get busy dying.”

 Dead Poets Society is all about seizing the day and taking a chance at life.
 I don’t usually watch movies about boarding schools.
 Mostly because they’re all male with little to no female characters.
 I knew I had to watch, because after Robin Williams death, I wanted to check out his dramatic work.
 At the time I only knew him for comedy.
 Dead Poets Society is Robin Williams first Oscar nominated performance.
 For good reason.
 He’s the quintessential fun and energetic teacher who cares about enriching his students.
 Which is something many schools are lacking these days.
 Dead Poets Society is like poetry.
 Don’t be afraid to follow your dreams, even in the strictest of environments.
 “O Captain, My Captain!”